digbot/google_sheet_writer/README.md

 #Personal accounting software

 About:
     personal accounting software that uses two sources of data.
-Gmail and JSON file:
+Gmail and JSON file
         Input:
             Gmail:
                 Google APIs in USE: